 We hope that this guide has helped put your mind at ease or given you direction if you are dealing with a baby skin concern.
 However, it's important to note that if your baby develops spots or a rash and you're not sure what it is, you should always speak to a healthcare professional.
 If your baby seems unwell and has other symptoms, such as a fever, go straight to health care professionals.

-If you found our baby skin conditions and concerns article insightful, be sure to look at our other articles mentioned above in our Parenting Community Hub.
+If you found our baby skin conditions and concerns article insightful, be sure to look at our other articles, like baby heat rash, diaper rash, newborn baby acne and baby contact dermatitis in our Parenting Community Hub.

 Seattle Children's Hospital, Eczema, https://www.seattlechildrens.org/conditions/a-z/eczema/, [Last accessed 18th September 2020]